adearya/ade-arya-portfolio/README.md

 <p>Once the installation is complete, refer to this section for basic usage instructions.
 Make sure all prerequisites are met before running the application.</p>

-For build and run jekyll web server
+For build and run this project
 ```sh
 jekyll serve
 ```